Aimery of Cyprus: Hattin and the Third Crusade

 As constable, Aimery organised the army of the Kingdom of Jerusalem into units before the Battle of Hattin, which ended with the decisive victory of Saladin on 4 July 1187.
-Along with most commanders of the Christian army, Aimery was captured in the battlefield.
+Along with most commanders of the Christian army, Aimery was captured on the battlefield.
 The victory enabled Saladin to conquer almost all of the Latin East; the only city in the kingdom that remained in Christian hands was Tyre.
 During the siege of Ascalon, Saladin promised the defenders that he would set free ten persons whom they named if they surrendered.
 Aimery and Guy were among those whom the defenders named before surrendering on 4 September, but Saladin postponed their release until early 1188.
-In response to the Christian losses, Kings Richard I of England and Philip II of France led the Third Crusade to the Levant.
+In response to the Christian losses, kings Richard I of England and Philip II of France led the Third Crusade to the Levant.
 Geoffrey of Lusignan, brother of Aimery and Guy, arrived with this crusade.

 After Sibylla died in the middle of the Third Crusade, Guy's opponents sought to dislodge him from the kingdom.
 Aimery remained loyal to his brother.

 In 1189 Guy gathered a force and laid a siege to Acre.
 Aimery and Geoffrey supported him during the siege.
-Most barons held that Guy lost his claim to kingship when Sybilla and their daughters died in late 1190, but Aimery remained loyal to his brother.
-The Ibelins supported Marquis Conrad of Montferrat, the defender of Tyre, who married Sybilla's half-sister, Isabella, in late November.
+Most barons held that Guy lost his claim to kingship when Sibylla and their daughters died in late 1190, but Aimery remained loyal to his brother.
+The Ibelins supported Marquis Conrad of Montferrat, the defender of Tyre, who married Sibylla's half-sister, Isabella, in late November.
 King Richard supported the Lusignans, and made Geoffrey count of Jaffa in 1191.
 An assembly of the noblemen unanimously declared Conrad the lawful king on 16 April 1192.
 Conrad was murdered twelve days later, and Isabella hastily married Count Henry II of Champagne, whom the barons had selected to rule the kingdom.
-To compensate him for the loss of the kingdom, Richard authorized Guy to purchase the island of Cyprus-which the English king had conquered from its Byzantine governor, Isaac Komnenos, in May 1191-from the Knights Templar.
+To compensate him for the loss of the kingdom, Richard I authorized Guy to purchase the island of Cyprus-which Richard I had conquered from its Byzantine governor, Isaac Komnenos, in May 1191-from the Knights Templar.
 Guy was to pay 40,000 bezants to Richard, who granted the right to collect the sum to Henry.
 Guy settled in Cyprus in early May.
+The Third Crusade ended in September with the Kingdom of Jerusalem regaining a narrow strip of land along the coast of Palestine from Jaffa to Tyre.
+Saladin, the crusaders' greatest enemy, died in March 1193.